lokal-profil/pywikibot-sdc/README.md

 You can install `pywikibot-sdc` via `pip` using:
 `pip install git+https://github.com/lokal-profil/pywikibot-sdc.git`

-If it is your first time running pywikibot you will also have to [set up a `user-config.py` file](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation#Configure_Pywikibot).
+If it is your first time running Pywikibot you will also have to [set up a `user-config.py` file](https://www.mediawiki.org/wiki/Manual:Pywikibot/Installation#Configure_Pywikibot).

 ## To use